For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Red & Green

-Any flashing/blinking content (especially content in red) can cause seizures in people with photosensitive epilepsy as well as other photosensitive seizure disorders, so it should be used rarely if at all.
+If you must use flashing or blinking content, limit that content to no more than 3 flashes per second.
+Any flashing or blinking content (especially content in red) can cause seizures in people with photosensitive epilepsy as well as other photosensitive seizure disorders, so this content should be used very rarely if at all.
+Pages that do contain flashing content should limit the flashing to no more than three flashes per second and should not use fully saturated reds in the content.

-If you have a web video with a scene involving very bright lightning flashes (or other scenes with flashes), edit the video so the lightning doesn't flash more than three times in any one-second period.
+If you have a video containing a scene involving very bright lightning flashes (or other scenes with flashes), edit the video so the lightning doesn't flash more than three times in any one-second period.

 - To check the reading order of a form, try tabbing through the form.
-Does the cursor land in the form fields in the order someone would want to fill it out?
-If it doesn't, you will need to edit the order of the form fields.
+Does the cursor land in the form fields in the expected order?
+If not, you need to edit the order of the form fields.

 Label Form Fields and Buttons